-- Good knowledge of Calculus techniques, including integral theorems and basic Complex Variable methods. - Elementary solution of PDEs and ODEs. - Some experience on simple cases of mathematical modelling, especially in classical physics (gravitation, heat conduction, mechanics or electromagnetism).
+Good knowledge of Calculus techniques, including integral theorems.
+Elementary solution of PDEs and ODEs.

 - 1. RESEARCH.
 Read and understand advanced mathematical papers.
 Use mathematical research techniques to produce and transmit new results. - 2.
 MODELLING.
 Formulate, analyse and validate mathematical models of practical problems by using the appropriate mathematical tools. - 3.
 CALCULUS.
 Obtain (exact or approximate) solutions for these models with the available resources, including computational means. - 4.
 CRITICAL ASSESSMENT.
 Discuss the validity, scope and relevance of these solutions; present results and defend conclusions.